lennhy/comic-webapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A platform for comic book creators that belong to minority groups and regions to display their content for readers to purchase and view

-* Ruby version
+# Ruby version
+*  5.0

-* System dependencies
+# System dependencies

 * Configuration
+  run bundle install to install gems and their dependencies

 * Database creation